browserengineering/book/book/visual-effects.md

-and eventually GPUs became standard, the `border-radius` CSS property didn't appear in browsers until around 2010.[^didnt-stop] More recently, the introduction of animations, visual effects, multi-process compositing, and [hardware overlays][hardware-overlays] have again rounded corners pretty complex.
+and eventually GPUs became standard, the `border-radius` CSS property didn't appear in browsers until around 2010.[^didnt-stop] More recently, the introduction of animations, visual effects, multi-process compositing, and [hardware overlays][hardware-overlays] have made rounded corners pretty complex to implement.
 The `clipRRect` fast path, for example, can fail to apply for cases such as hardware video overlays and nested rounded corner clips.
 :::

 [^didnt-stop]: The lack of support didn't stop web developers from